Inferring the Turbulent Breakup of Colloidal Aggregates Using Graph Neural Networks: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:flow}, we introduce the system under consideration and the numerical modeling of the turbulent suspension.
 Then, in Sec.~\ref{sec:stokesian}, we details the databases (DBs) used to train and test the GNNs.
 The Graph Neural Network models - classifier and regression- are introduced in Sec.~\ref{sec:models}, while a statistical test to be compared to the Neural Networks results is presented in Sec.~\ref{sec:test}.
-Section \ref{sec:results} is devoted to discussing the performances of the two GNNs on different datasets, and the origin of model failures.
+Section \ref{sec:results} is devoted to discussing the performances of the two GNNs on different datasets for homogenenous in size suspensions, the origin of model failures and the generalisation ability when considering heterogeneous in size suspensions.
 We summarise our work in Section \ref{sec:final}.